junchangwang/dqueue/README.md

 ## Affinity setting files

-Upon start, DQueue first loads the specified affinity settings in cpumap.h.
+Upon start, DQueue loads the specified affinity settings in cpumap.h.
 Users must check and revise the configuration before running DQueue on their machines.

 ## Verify correctness

-Our testbed contains a brute force yet very helpful tool to verify the correctness of queues.
+Our testbed contains a brute force yet helpful tool to verify the correctness of the queues.
 To use this tool, you should compile the project by using command:
 ```
 VERIFY=1 make
 ```